merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 Do not forget to make sure your version of `/path/to/a/directory` is a full path, and starts with a `/` character.

 {:.notice}
 More on the "**full path**" thingy: Let's say I want to put all centrifuge related stuff in a directory called `CENTRIFUGE` in my home.
-Here is what I do: First, in my terminal I type `cd` to makes ure I am in my home directory.
+Here is what I do: First, in my terminal I type `cd` to makes sure I am in my home directory.
 Then I type `mkdir -p CENTRIFUGE` to make sure the directory `CENTRIFUGE` exists in my home.
 Then I type `cd CENTRIFUGE` to go into it.
 Finally I type `pwd` to get the full path, and replace that entire string with `/path/to/a/directory` in the command above (still keeping it in double quotes) before running the export command.

 Then you will get the code, and compile it: